How to build and care for your wildlife pond

-Ponds are one of the most important features to include in a wildlife-friendly garden – a huge variety of species depend on them.
+Ponds are one of the most important features to include in a wildlife-friendly garden as a huge variety of species depend on them.
 Learn how to care for your wildlife pond with our expert guide, including best pond plants to grow each season and how to attract more visitors to your pond.

 Roughly 1 in 10 British gardens has a pond – about two million in total – and these form an incredibly important network of wetland habitats throughout our urban areas.
 In addition to the wildlife that lives in and around ponds, they are also the focus of interest for passing mammals and birds.